 Do I Have to Pay Stamp Duty on a Trust Deed?
 (2019 Update)

-To set up a trust you'll need to lodge a discretionary trust deed.
+To set up a trust you'll need to lodge a trust deed.
 Depending on your state or territory, you may need to pay stamp duty on it.

 Are you thinking of setting up a trust?
 Are you unsure of the costs associated with lodging a trust deed?
 Establishing a trust can seem like a complicated task, but it doesn’t have to be if you understand how trusts are registered in each State.